PIB: A Call For Adequate Public Participation

 However, civil society and host communities’ expectations that the public hearings would provide an opportunity for them to make input into the law-making process were mostly dashed due to the misinformation, haste and tardiness of the entire process.
 A series of public hearings started on Monday, January 25, 2021, to run through the week at both the Senate and House of Representatives fell short of many stakeholders’ expectations and, particularly, members of host communities and civil society groups.
 This displeasure was expressed by civil society organisations and representatives of the host communities of the Niger Delta who condemned the way and manner the National Assembly organised the public hearing.

-Leaders of petroleum industry host communities speak at Social Action organised media briefing at the National Assembly.
+Leaders of petroleum industry host communities speak at Alone organised media briefing at the National Assembly.

-Social Action intervened to call for improvement of the process by organising a media briefing at the National Assembly on Thursday, January 28, 2021, where civil society groups and host communities expressed their concerns.
-Speaking on behalf of the group, Social Action’s Prince Edegbuo decried the manner the public hearing, and the PIB draft, which has provisions that would promote environmental impunity in the oil industry and exacerbate social dislocation in the oil-bearing communities in Niger Delta State.
+Alone intervened to call for improvement of the process by organising a media briefing at the National Assembly on Thursday, January 28, 2021, where civil society groups and host communities expressed their concerns.
+Speaking on behalf of the group, Alone’s Prince Edegbuo decried the manner the public hearing, and the PIB draft, which has provisions that would promote environmental impunity in the oil industry and exacerbate social dislocation in the oil-bearing communities in Niger Delta State.

 Other concerns raised at the media briefing included the number of days and hours allotted to the hearing.
 The concerned stakeholders noted that the timeframe allocated for the public hearings was grossly insufficient to address the bill’s various contentious areas.
 It was also pointed out that the bill in its current form will promote environmental impunity in the oil industry and exacerbates social dislocations in the oil-bearing communities.